Office of Student Life

 • Troubleshooting/Conflict: Under no circumstances are you solely responsible for the resolution of conflicts arising from disability-related absences.
 Please contact SLDS if a conflict or disagreement occurs with your instructor.

 • Communication: Clear and prompt communication is key.
 Contact your instructor as soon as you are able to when you need to utilize Intermittent Flex Plan flexibility due to a flare-up.
 You should give proactive notice, when possible.
 If proactive notice is not possible, you must contact your instructor within 24 hours.
-You do not need to share medical details; use terms like "acute episode of my disability" or "disability flare-up" and reference SLDS and the flex plan. (click here to download a sample email template).
+You do not need to share medical details; use terms like "acute episode of my disability" or "disability flare-up" and reference SLDS and the flex plan. (download a sample email template).
 The instructor will also indicate specific communication expectations in the flex plan.

 • Makeup Exams: Your instructor should offer you a makeup exam of equivalent difficulty in the event you have an acute episode, even if the course policy is to drop the lowest exam or offer a comprehensive makeup exam at the end of the semester.
 While you may choose to opt-in to these alternative options, an equivalent makeup exam must be on the table.
 Contact your Access Specialist if you run into issues receiving an equivalent makeup exam.